Soumesh-Panda123/ADIWARS-1.0/README.md

-# ADIWARS-1.0
+# ADIWARS 1.0
+Purifying Tomorrow, Today.

-AI-Powered Portable Wastewater Recycling System – Built by Soumesh Panda
+Created by Soumesh Panda

+This repository contains all code, data, and documentation for the ADIWARS 1.0 project.